emdahlstrom/tres-vite-repro/README.md

 # Vite Tres Skybox reproduction

-Tested with bun and pnpm.
+Tested with bun 1.1.7 and pnpm 8.15.7/node 20.14.0.

+- Running without the Sky abstraction results in a working scene.
-Adding the Sky abstraction and running bun dev results in:
+- Adding the Sky abstraction and running pnpm dev or bun dev results in a error:

 ```
 Uncaught (in promise) TypeError: _ is undefined